How to Prepare a Meeting with a Client and Win their Business – 6 Actionable Tips you can use Today

 Choose the location

 Instead, pick a neutral location.
 Somewhere nice and upscale with a quiet spot just for the two (or more) of you.
-Our CEO suggests hotel lobbies as a great meeting location, for example.
+Hotel lobbies are a great meeting location, for example.
 Get there early, grab yourself a drink and familiarize yourself with the location before the client even arrives.

 Once you’ve done preparing…